openosmia/snowlaps/README.md

+# Snowlaps

-# Snowlaps: a deep learning emulator to separate the albedo reducing effect of different light absorbing particles on snow
+Snowlaps is a deep learning emulator to separate the albedo reducing effect of different light absorbing particles on snow